wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 4. The page will refresh with the error notice removed

 == Changelog ==

+= 1.2.3 =
+* Fixed button not appearing in some WordPress admin themes
+* Improved error message detection for greater compatibility
+* Enhanced DOM traversal to find notification elements

 = 1.2.2 =
 * Fixed timeout issue during plugin activation